samsung-cnct/kraken-lib/README.md

 After a few minutes, you can view the Kubernetes dashboard.
 In this example, it is located at [here](http://ae7a0bae03c1511e78f8f06148e55c0f-1296896684.us-west-2.elb.amazonaws.com).

+#### Storage Class
+For AWS clusters, kraken-lib creates a storage class that is assigned the `default` Namespace.
+GKE clusters come with a GKE-provided storageclass.
+We are working to add support for storage classes with other providers.

 ### Debugging

 If kraken-lib hangs during deployment, hit CTRL-C to break out of the application and try again.
 Note that some steps are slow and may give a false indication that the deployment is hung up.
 In particular, the `TASK [/kraken/ansible/roles/kraken.provider/kraken.provider.aws : Run cluster up] ***` step and the wait for a cluster to come up can take some time.